mordor619/Bankstmt-Api/README.md

 # Bankstmt-Api

-contains flask api for project
+contains flask api for project,

+login api(.net) and mongodb queries to create db